IgnacioBellico/BaSP-2022-Etapa1/README.md

 Ignacio Bellico

 ## Tech stack:
 * Visual studio code to edit the codes used for the layout.
+Download from this link [visual studio code](https://code.visualstudio.com/)
 * Figma to create the design of the screenflow used for this project.
+Download from this link [figma](https://www.figma.com/downloads/)

 ## E-mail me:
 [Ignacio Bellico](bellicoignacio@gmail.com)